Buyer’s Guide: The Best Miter Saws

 3. BEST FOR BEGINNERS: Hitachi 10-Inch Single Compound Miter Saw with Laser

 If you’re just starting in woodworking and won’t be making particularly complex cuts, check out the Hitachi 10-Inch Single Compound Miter Saw.
 It features a single compound tilt for cutting bevels in one direction, and its 15-amp motor will supply plenty of cutting power.
 The Hitachi will cut boards up to 5.5-inches wide, and it comes with a padded ergonomic handle for reduced vibration.
-Beginners will appreciate the laser guidance for added accuracy.
+Beginners may also appreciate the accuracy-aiding laser guidance included on this saw.

 4. BEST FOR PROS: DEWALT FLEXVOLT Double Bevel Compound Sliding Miter Saw